kelseyhightower/kubernetes-initializer-tutorial/docs/initializing-pods.md

 ### Create the envoy-initializer InitializerConfiguration

 ```
-kubectl create -n envoy-initializer -f initializer-configurations/envoy.yaml
+kubectl apply -f initializer-configurations/envoy.yaml
 ```

-At this point any pod deployed to the `envoy-initializer` namespace will be initialized by the `envoy-initializer`.
+At this point new pods will be initialized by the `envoy-initializer`.